 The City is involved in education programs locally and regionally.
 The City tailors existing programs to fit our residents' and stormwater needs.
-Examples of continuing partnerships include: Snohomish County Health District, Snohomish County Surface Water Management, Snohomish Conservation District, ECOSS, and neighboring municipalities through the Stormwater Outreach for Municipalities (STORM) group.
+Examples of continuing partnerships include: Snohomish County Health District, Snohomish County Surface Water Management, Snohomish Conservation District, and neighboring municipalities through the Stormwater Outreach for Municipalities (STORM) group.

-The City's Dumpster Outreach Behavior Change Program, Youth Stormwater and Water Quality Awareness classes and Business Outreach Spill Kit program are specific programs that are the direct result of regional collaboration (see below for program details).
+The City's Dumpster Outreach Behavior Change Program, Youth Stormwater and Water Quality Awareness classes are specific programs that are the direct result of regional collaboration (see below for program details).